 Quest 6: What is the real pricing?

-Real pricing is a part of the cost to avail the services from your SaaS provider.
-The real pricing is defined by four categories - number of users, functionality, amount of data stored, and the number of transactions.
+Real pricing is a part of the cost to avail of the services from your SaaS provider.
+Real pricing is defined by four categories – the number of users, functionality, amount of data stored, and the number of transactions.

 - Number of Users

-This is one of the simplest ways where some services are charged for registered users.
+This is a straightforward method where certain services are billed based on the number of users who have registered for them.
 For instance, Disney Hotstar offers limited free content to watch.
-In order to access premium content you will have to pay for the service.
+To access the service’s premium material, you must purchase a subscription.
 A few vendors may only charge for higher functions.

 A few companies offer the complete system to their users.
 While others may save or lock some features for their premium users, which require a higher monthly subscription.